BenjaminMelanson/unifoilDocs/docs/source/installation.rst

 Note that the convention ``folder_<a-b>`` represents the series of cutout folders from folder a to folder b.

 5. **Verify your folder structure.**
-   After completing steps 1–4, your **UniFoil Root** directory should look as follows:
+   After completing steps 1–4, your **UniFoil Root** directory should look like as follows:

    .. code-block:: text